Brain Injury Lawyer

 Damages

-While not necessarily that difficult to calculate, this is where much of the debate occurs.
-Insurance companies will argue each and every dollar in the damages portion of a negotiation.
-In fact, they generally pay very little to the first three elements.
+While not necessarily challenging to calculate, much of the debate occurs here.
+Insurance companies will argue every dollar in the damages portion of a negotiation.
+They generally pay very little to the first three elements.
 We calculate damages by considering your medical expenses, lost wages, and pain and suffering.
-The medical expense element covers both past and future medical expenses.
-If your brain injury is severe enough that you will need life long care, you have a claim for that.
-We factor that in, although the court may discount it to present value.
-They will take into consideration how much money it will be down the road if you invest it prudently at a fairly modest rate of return.
+The medical expense element covers both past and future medical costs.
+If your brain injury is severe enough that you will need lifelong care, you have a claim for that.
+Although the court may discount it to present value, we factor that in.
+They will consider how much money it will be if you invest it prudently at a relatively modest rate of return.

-There are several ways a brain injury lawyer can assist you in your recovery.
+A brain injury lawyer can assist you in your recovery in several ways.

 Investigate the Accident

 At Gelb & Gelb, P.C., we have private investigators we work with that we know and trust.
-When the police are unsuccessful in arriving to a scene on time or collecting all pertinent information, our investigators can be invaluable in deciding the outcome of your case.
+When the police are unsuccessful in arriving at a scene on time or collecting all pertinent information, our investigators can be invaluable in deciding the outcome of your case.
 But our investigation does not stop with our investigators.
-We also will get in touch with the police department and obtain a copy of the police report.
+We will also contact the police department and obtain a copy of the police report.
 The police report can provide important information.
-While not all of it is admissible in court, we still use it to get an impression of the narrative of the case.
-We also reach out to each and every one of your medical providers.
+While not all of it is admissible in court, we still use it to get an impression of the case’s narrative.
+We also reach out to every one of your medical providers.
 As discussed above, you have a right to compensation for your medical expenses, past and future.
 Accordingly, we ensure we are aware of each of your medical visits.

-We also appreciate updates from you so our brain injury lawyers can reach out to that provider right away.
-Once you finish with a provider, we reach out to them and obtain a copy of your bills and records.
+We also appreciate your updates so our brain injury lawyers can contact that provider immediately.
+Once you finish with a provider, we contact them and obtain a copy of your bills and records.
 The records can explain to us exactly what your injuries are.
-This is information we use to build your case.
-Of course, the bills tell us what your expenses are so we can help you cover them.
+This is the information we use to build your case.
+Of course, the bills tell us your expenses so we can help you cover them.

 Identify Responsible Parties